avidml/website/exampleSite/content/contribute.md

 <!-- need a button -->
 [Vulnerability Reporting Form](https://airtable.com/shrOCPagOzxNpgV96)

+You can also open a pull pequest to directly add a report or vulnerability to our [GitHub](https://github.com/avidml/avid-db).

 ## Suggest Improvements
 We welcome comments, feedback, and inputs for our taxonomy and database structure.
 Please [e-mail](mailto:avid.mldb@gmail.com) us wuth your comments and we'll get back to you!